-Plan of benefits Plan provisions define the rules that will be used to determine benefit payments, and those rules, or the interpretation of them, may change over time.
+Plan provisions Plan provisions define the rules that will be used to determine benefit payments, and those rules, or the interpretation of them, may change over time.
+Even where they appear precise, outside factors may change how they operate.
 It is important to keep Segal informed with respect to plan provisions and administrative procedures, and to review the plan description in this report to confirm that Segal has correctly interpreted the plan of benefits.
-Participant data An actuarial valuation for a plan is based on data provided to the actuary by LACERS.
+Participant information An actuarial valuation for a plan is based on data provided to the actuary by LACERS.
 Segal does not audit such data for completeness or accuracy, other than reviewing it for obvious inconsistencies compared to prior data and other information that appears unreasonable.
 It is important for Segal to receive the best possible data and to be informed about any known incomplete or inaccurate data.
-Assets This valuation is based on the market value of assets as of the valuation date, as provided by LACERS.
+Financial information Part of the cost of a plan will be paid from existing assets - the balance will need to come from future contributions and investment income.
+The valuation is based on the asset values as of the valuation date, typically reported by the System.
+A snapshot as of a single date may not be an appropriate value for determining a single year's contribution requirement, especially in volatile markets.
+Plan sponsors often use an "actuarial value of assets" that differs from market value to gradually reflect year-to-year changes in the market value of assets in determining the contribution requirements.
 Actuarial assumptions In preparing an actuarial valuation, Segal projects the benefits to be paid to existing plan participants for the rest of their lives and the lives of their beneficiaries.
-This projection requires actuarial assumptions as to the probability of death, disability, withdrawal, and retirement of each participant for each year.
-In addition, the benefits projected to be paid for each of those events in each future year reflect actuarial assumptions as to health care plan trend and enrollment.
+To determine the future costs of benefits, Segal collects claims, premiums, and enrollment data in order to establish a baseline cost for the valuation measurement, and then develops short- and long-term health care cost trend rates to project increases in costs in future years.
+This projection requires actuarial assumptions as to the probability of death, disability, termination, and retirement of each participant for each year.
+In addition, the benefits projected to be paid for each of those events in each future year reflect actuarial assumptions as to healthcare trends and member enrollment in retiree health benefits.
 The projected benefits are then discounted to a present value, based on the assumed rate of return that is expected to be achieved on the plan's assets.
 There is a reasonable range for each assumption used in the projection and the results may vary materially based on which assumptions are selected.
 It is important for any user of an actuarial valuation to understand this concept.
 Actuarial assumptions are periodically reviewed to ensure that future valuations reflect emerging plan experience.
 While future changes in actuarial assumptions may have a significant impact on the reported results that does not mean that the previous assumptions were unreasonable.